 (Deadlines: January 15, April 15, and July 15)

-Eligibility: Current employees and volunteers of the Fairfax County Public Library system, the Fairfax Library Foundation, or any Fairfax County Friends of the Library group.
+Eligibility: Current employees and volunteers of the Fairfax County Public Library, the Fairfax Library Foundation, or any Fairfax County Friends of the Library group.

 Scholarships of up to $1500 are awarded for either advance funding or reimbursement for registration costs, lodging, meals, and travel-related expenses to attend seminars, conferences, lectures, workshops, adult education classes, certificate programs and college and university classes when not enrolled in a formal degree program.